Engee documentation

 Dependencies

-To use this parameter, set the Phase increment source parameter and/or the Phase offset source parameter to Specify via dialog.
+To use this parameter, set for the parameter Phase increment source and/or for the parameter Phase offset source meaning Specify via dialog.

 Default value